essdot/js-lessons/README.md

 #### A note about style

-The style of Javascript used in the examples may be a bit unfamiliar to you.
+The style of JavaScript used in the examples may be a bit unfamiliar to you.
 Even if you don't care for it, consider that you will read lots of different people's code over time.
 So it's worth making an effort to understand code even when you don't like how it's written. :)